How to Get Into Medical School: The Complete Guide (2025)

 AMCAS Application Overview

 The AMCAS (American Medical College Application Service) is your primary app for MD programs – it opens in May, and you can submit starting early June.
 Most admissions experts recommend submitting by mid-June for the best chances due to rolling admissions.
+HOT TAKE: you can still put together a competitive application and submit by August.
+Quality is always, Always, ALWAYS more important than timeline.

-Core Components of Medical School Applications:
+Core Components of the Primary Medical School Application:

 - Transcripts and course info